 Nurse and Midwife Referral for Radiological Procedures (ONMSD)

 Nurse and midwife referral practice is underpinned by Irish legislation and associated regulation through the Health Information and Quality Authority (HIQA) and professional regulation through the NMBI.
 Under S.I.
 No. 256 of 2018, HIQA is the competent authority for medical ionising radiation procedures with responsibility for inspecting and enforcing these regulations.
-The HSE has developed governance arrangements for nurse / midwife referral outlined in the HSE National Nurse and Midwife Authority to Refer for Radiological Procedures Guideline 2021 which reflects the legislative, regulatory and professional changes.
+The HSE has developed governance guidance for nurse / midwife referral outlined in the HSE National Nurse and Midwife Authority to Refer for Radiological Procedures Guideline (2021) which reflects the legislative, regulatory and professional requirements.

 Related Documents